stephanieho-ai/fd-wealth-engine/README.md

 ---

-## ✨ Features
+### 🎯 What is this?

+FD Wealth Engine is a desktop app that helps you:

-- 📊 Track your Fixed Deposits
+✔ Track your Fixed Deposits
-- 🗓 Plan maturity timelines
+✔ Plan maturity ladder
-- 💡 Optimize interest strategy
+✔ Optimize interest strategy
-- 🏦 Multi-bank support
+✔ Execute FD decisions like a private banker

 ---